higanworks/kitchen-zcloudjp/README.md

-# Kitchen::Zcloudjp A Test Kitchen Driver for Z Cloud
+# Kitchen::Zcloudjp A Test Kitchen Driver for Z Cloud(joyent)

 A Test Kitchen Driver for Z Cloud(JP).